opulencephp/docs/routing.md

 > **Note:** When specifying hosts in nested router groups, the inner groups' hosts are prepended to the outer groups' hosts.
 This means the inner-most route in the example above will have a host of "mail.google.com".

-<h4 id="group-https">Group Https</h4>
+<h4 id="group-https">Group HTTPS</h4>
-You can force all routes in a group to be Https:
+You can force all routes in a group to be HTTPS:

 ```php
 $router->group(["https" => true], function () use ($router) {